Survival rates for rhabdomyosarcoma by risk group

 Survival rates are often used by doctors as a standard way of discussing a person’s prognosis (outlook).
 Some people may want to know the survival statistics for those in similar situations, while others may not find the numbers helpful, or may even not want to know them.
 If you would rather not read about the survival rates, skip to the next section, “How is rhabdomyosarcoma treated?”

-In order to get 5-year survival rates, doctors have to look at people who were treated at least 5 years ago.
-Improvements in treatment since then may result in a more favorable outlook for patients now being diagnosed with RMS.
+To get 5-year survival rates, doctors have to look at people who were treated at least 5 years ago.
+Improvements in treatment since then might result in a better outlook for patients being diagnosed with rhabdomyosarcoma (RMS) now.

-Survival rates are often based on previous outcomes of large numbers of people who had the disease, but they cannot predict what will happen in any particular person’s case.
-The risk group of a person’s cancer is important in estimating their outlook.
-But many other factors can also affect their outlook, such as their age, the location of the tumor, certain gene changes in the cancer cells, and how well the cancer responds to treatment.
+Survival rates are often based on previous outcomes of large numbers of people who had the disease, but they can’t predict what will happen in any person’s case.
+For a person with RMS, the risk group is important in estimating their outlook.
+But many other factors can also affect a person’s outlook, such as their age, the location of the tumor, certain gene changes in the cancer cells, and how well the cancer responds to treatment.

 Here are general survival statistics based on risk groups.
 These numbers come from large clinical trials treating children with RMS in the 1980s and 1990s.